jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- Delete get user date mock and all things related to use date hook
 - Fix calendar header responsiveness
 - Fix week names responsiveness changing it to single letters
 - Fix calendar height to avoid resizing when month has more cells